 Collectors of gold in nugget form are considerably more abundant.
 In nuggets, the size and hence the weight, are of paramount importance.
 Of secondary importance is the nugget shape, locality and associated minerals.
 The old Mint in San Francisco has an outstanding collection of large California nuggets on display to the public.

 Collectors of crystallized gold usually look for crystal development, size and luster in their important pieces.
 Aesthetics and locality play an important role as well.
-The specimen pictured in Photo No. 4 is in the author personal collection and typifies many of the characteristics collectors of gold look for in their specimens

 So, in whatever its myriad forms, gold’s fascination continues to endure— continues with seemingly mystical power to bring out the best and the worst in man’s nature.
 At its worst it makes man into an avaricious predator.
 At its best, it hopefully makes man reflect upon and appreciate the external and internal order of creation.